 - Anchor the medium in the pot.
 Using wadded-up or shredded paper (so-called “Easter Grass” works well), or polyester fiber (available as batting at fabric stores or loose for aquarium filtration), pack the free space inside the pot tightly to ensure that the medium does not shake out while being handled in transit.
 Be sure to include areas between pseudobulbs and under leaves.
 Anchor the packing material with lots of masking tape.

 - Prepare a bed for the plant.
 Lay several sheets of newspaper out on a table.
 On top of them, about nine inches from one corner, spread out a pile of shredded paper or polyester (loose is better than batting).
 The pile of padding material should be thick enough that it supports the plant with its pot laying flat.
 Carefully lay the plant on the pile.
-Plants with pseudobulbs can be bunched up a bit, and for those with spreading leaves, such as phalaenopsis and paphiopedilum, gently bend the leaves upward, and surround with more padding material.
+Plants with pseudobulbs can be bunched up a bit, and for those with spreading leaves, such as phalaenopsis and paphiopedilum, gently bend the leaves upward, and surround with more padding material and fill the central void.
 Be generous with the padding material, it protects from mechanical damage, and is great thermal insulation as well.

 Now your set to go!
 If you are moving the plants in a car, be sure to cover the boxes so they won’t be in direct sunlight, and crack the windows if you stop on the way.
 If your trip involves overnight stays en route, you might want to take the plants into the motel room at night.